Billing & Student Accounts

 - the student is studying at a campus other than Boston.
 If you are at a campus other than Boston, you must indicate in your request where you would like the check mailed.

-What if I can't pick up my refund check at the Student Service Center?
+What if I can't pick up my refund check at the Office of Student Accounts?

 If you are enrolled in the Kasteel Well program, the LA program, or another non-Boston campus program, your check will be mailed to you.
 Please allow additional time for mailing to Europe and Los Angeles.
-All other students should make arrangements to pick up their checks at the Student Service Center during normal business hours.
+All other students should make arrangements to pick up their checks at the Office of Student Accounts during normal business hours.

 Any unclaimed refund checks after 21 days are mailed to students' local addresses as listed in eCommon.
 It is the student's responsibility to keep information on eCommon up to date.